975L/UserFilesBundle/README.md

 Step 3: Configure the Bundles
 -----------------------------
-Then, in the `app/config.yml` file of your project, define data for SwiftMailer, Doctrine and `sentFrom` as the email address used to send emails.
+Then, in the `app/config.yml` file of your project, define the following:

 ```yml
 #Swiftmailer Configuration